 island of the Leeward group in the West Indies: with nearby islands, it constitutes a dependency of the United Kingdom: 60 sq mi (155 sq km); pop.
 9,000

 An island of the British West Indies in the northern Leeward Islands.
-Settled by the British in the 17th century, it was part of the self-governing colony of St. Kitts-Nevis-Anguilla until 1967, when it seceded unilaterally.
+Inhabited by Arawaks when British settlers arrived in the 17th century, Anguilla was part of the self-governing colony of St. Kitts-Nevis-Anguilla until 1967, when it seceded unilaterally.
 A bid for full independence led to the landing of British troops in 1969.
-Anguilla became a dependency of Britain in 1971.
+Anguilla became a separate British dependency in 1980.